lcunquei/EventConstSubProducer/README.md

-EventConstSub producer is based on the SoftKiller template: it reads PF candidates, transforms them into fastjet pseudojets,performs the subtraction using the ConstituentSubtraction fastjet contrib package functions and then the subtracted list of particles is translated back to the PF candidate format (makig sure that particles that were removed by the subtraction enter the list of PC candidates with E=0, to satisfy the value map)
+EventConstSub producer is based on the SoftKiller template: it reads PF candidates, transforms them into fastjet pseudojets,performs the subtraction using the ConstituentSubtraction fastjet contrib package functions and then the subtracted list of particles is translated back to the PF candidate format (making sure that particles that were removed by the subtraction enter the list of PC candidates with E=0, to satisfy the value map)

 In order to modulate rho in terms of eta ranges and flow, I have to first distribute ghosts uniformly in the acceptance and then modify their 4-vectors according to their position, to finally call the subtraction using the list of input particles and list of modified ghosts.